 SettingsShown, a user which is a string representation of a hashed user identifier, plus a payload which consists of various metadata, such as

 platform, or custom metadata you want to deliver with each signal.

-Here are some example of what a line of data could be:
+Here are some examples of what a line of data could be:

 - a time series with each line representing a date, and the number of active users on that date

 - a breakdown of the usage of a feature, with one line “enabled” and the number of users who have that feature enabled, and one line called “disabled”